 Parents often ask me if their child is ready to start competitive swimming.
-Below are five points that need to be taken into account.
+Below are a few points to to consider before getting started.

-Most swimmers tend to start out competing between the ages of 7 and 12.
+A good time for a swimmer to start competitive swimming is between the ages of 8 and 12.
 However, it's never too late to start!

-If the child enjoys swimming and likes hanging out with their friends from swimming, that's a good start.
-Children don't need to be naturally competitive to get started.
+If a child enjoys swimming fast and likes spending time with their friends from swimming, that's a good start.

-Parents need to have the maturity to understand that their child wont necessarily be the fastest in the pool and wont improve every time they swim.
+The attitude of parents can make or break the competitive swimming experience for young swimmers.
+Parents need to have the maturity to understand that their child wont necessarily be the fastest in the pool and wont get faster every time they swim.

 Give it a shot!

 Sometimes the only way to find out if they are ready is to give it a shot.